Teddy-Mengistie/LeetStats/README.md

 # Leetcode Bot
-command prefix = "&amp;"
+- command prefix = "&amp;"
-Requires a Mongo database and a discord bot token and thats all :)
+- requires a Mongo database and a discord bot token and thats all :)